atthmew/brgysystem-js/README.md

 cd backend
 ```

-the urn the following command to install the backend dependencies:
+the run the following command to install the backend dependencies:

 ```bash
 npm install